Forgot password

 Breeding Food: Raw Meat, Cooked Meat, Rotten Flesh

 If the two Wolves being bred follow the same owner, their Wolf Pup will also follow that player.
 If they follow two separate players, the baby will randomly follow one of the two.
+If the pup's parents are two different variations of Wolf, the Wolf Pup will be born as one of the two variations.
 The Wolf Pup can be fed any type of meat to speed up its growth.

 For more Minecraft guides, check out What Light Level do Mobs spawn at in Minecraft here on Pro Game Guides.